 \subsection{Soundness}

-As hinted in \cref{sec:key-ideas}, to compose families of FIsches, we rely on an Iris version of the axiom of choice: \begin{lemma}[Iris Choice] Assuming the axiom of choice, we have $\All a. \Exists b. \prop~a~b \vdash \Exists f. \All a. \prop~a~(f(a))$ within the Iris separation logic. \end{lemma} Perhaps this result might appear suspicious at first glance. \citet{diaconescu} showed that the original axiom of choice implies the law of excluded middle, which is known to not hold in the intuitionistic Iris separation logic~\cite{iris}.
+As hinted in \cref{sec:key-ideas}, to compose families of FIsches, we rely on an Iris version of the axiom of choice: \begin{lemma}[Iris Choice] We have $(\All a. \Exists b. \prop~a~b) \vdash \Exists f. \All a. \prop~a~(f(a))$ within the Iris logic~\footnote{Assuming the axiom of choice in the meta-logic.}. \end{lemma} Perhaps this result might appear suspicious at first glance. \citet{diaconescu} showed that the original axiom of choice implies the law of excluded middle, which is known to not hold in the intuitionistic Iris separation logic~\cite{iris}.
 The seeming contradiction is avoided by restricting \cref{thm:choice} to only apply when the variables $a$ and $b$ are quantified over meta-level Rocq types.
 Consequently, the types of $a$ and $b$ cannot utilize the step-indexing and resources of the Iris logic, as would be necessary to replay Diaconescu's proof.

-The adequacy theorem (\cref{thm:adequacy}) is proven via the following intermediate lemma \cref{thm:adequacy-simpl}\footnote{We quantify over errors $\err'>0$ because sometimes an optimal scheduler cannot be found for the right-hand side program, but we can find one that approximately couples with the left for any positive error, see \appref{app:optimal-scheduling} for more details.}.
+The adequacy theorem (\cref{thm:adequacy}) is proven via the following intermediate lemma \cref{thm:adequacy-simpl}\footnote{We quantify over errors $\err'>0$ since sometimes an optimal scheduler cannot be found for the right-hand side program, but we can find one that approximately couples with the left for any positive error (see \appref{app:optimal-scheduling}).}.
 We then recover \cref{thm:adequacy} by first taking $\vec\expr$ to be the empty list $\nil$, applying \cref{thm:fisch-sch} to eliminate the use of FIsches, and finally taking the limit of $n$.